atomisthq/docs/docs/developer/goal.md

 ## Built-in Goals

-A goal object has some identifying information, code to fulfill the goal, and sometimes preconditions (goals that need to complete before this one can go).
-Some common ones have their own constructors:
+A goal object has some identifying information, code to fulfill the goal, and optional preconditions (goals that need to complete before it can start).
+Some common goals have their own constructors.

 ### AutoInspect